The Product Development Process – Step 4 – Design

 This is the big picture.
 Finding the best overall design always starts by considering various possibilities.
 A more complex problem deserves more concepts to consider.
 Start, with something like a brainstorming session, and measure all kinds of ideas.
 A reasonable list of requirements at this point is extremely valuable for assessment.

-Side Note: There are many schemes for collecting ideas, like Brainstorming or Sprints, and each has beneficial attributes.
+Side Note: There are many methods for collecting ideas, like Brainstorming or Sprints, and each has beneficial attributes.
 These alone do not constitute conceptual design, because there is no substitute for quiet, individual contemplation.
 Activities like Brainstorming can stimulate ideas and thinking in different directions, but they should be used to enhance and accelerate the design processes, not short-cut them.

 It is my firm belief that the best ideas come from multiple good sources.
 By bouncing ideas back and forth, mutating them through the filter of various perspectives, the elegant solution rises to the surface.